lulugreen/lulugreen/_posts/2018-02-14-Github-Pages-with-your-own-domain-and-SSL.markdown

 *  add your website
 *  follow their instructions ([link to cloudflare 'get started' instructions][cloudflareStart])

 At the end, Cloudflare will give you two nameservers.
+They will look like
+> bob.ns.cloudflare.com
+> tia.ns.cloudflare.com
 Copy them.

 # 2. Go to your Registrar (the company you paid in order to register your domain)